 You can get stunning views of Paris from many places, and you don’t have to pay for all of them.

 Many dream of traveling to Paris and staying somewhere with views of the Eiffel Tower.
-If you have a budget to splurge for a room with a view, you should definitely go for it.
-But if you aren’t loaded with cash and need to watch the pennies, you will be relieved to know that there are many places in town where you can catch incredible Paris views.
+If you have a budget to splurge for a room with a view, go for it.
+But if you need to watch the pennies, you will be relieved to know that there are many places in town where you can catch incredible Paris views.

-10 Places To Get Breathtaking Views Of Paris
+Where To Get The Best Views Of Paris

 Right behind the Eiffel Tower, you can freely access the Champ de Mars, a park which was opened in 1780 next to the École Militaire.
 It’s a great place to get views of the Eiffel Tower, to hang out, to spend an afternoon with family and friends.
 And it’s 100% free to visit.